 College Greeting Card design contest guidelines

-- Only full-time, regularly enrolled UCLA students may submit an entry, with preference given to undergraduate students with majors in the College.
+- Only full-time, regularly enrolled UCLA students not employed by UCLA or ASUCLA may submit an entry, with preference given to undergraduate students with majors in the College.
 Each student is limited to one entry.

-- Design should incorporate the theme “Celebrating the Bruin Spirit”
+- Design should incorporate the theme “100 years of Bruin cheer”

 - Important Dates: